 Hammocks are having their moment.
 Or maybe they’ve always been around.
 But, today, you’ll find them made of nylon, vinyl or cotton, in reds and oranges, brilliant blues, verdant green, rainbow stripes and bold floral patterns.

-Hang one securely from a tree in your backyard.
+Hang one securely from a tree or two in your backyard.
 Or install a hammock on a stand on your patio or deck.
 It’s a glamorous, delightful way to bum around all summer long.

 Amazon has colorful camping hammocks for under $30, big double hammocks on a stand for over $200 and a lot in between.